 Despite the negative governmental response to social activism, school teachers’ went on strike every year to protest wage cuts and diminishing resources for their students.
 While normally these protests ended after a few days or weeks with small wage concessions by the government, the teacher’s strike of 2006 lasted for five months and followed a very different action trajectory.

 On May 22, the Oaxacan teachers of Section 22 of the National Union of Education Workers began their annual strike.
 They set up encampments in the Zócalo, the city center of Oaxaca, and urged students and their families to join them in occupying the streets.
 In order to further their message and document their actions, the teachers created a radio station, Radio Plantón.
 While the Oaxacan government asked the teachers to remove themselves from the streets and return to work, the strikers refused to do so.

-On June 16, 400,000 protestors marched through the city, taking control of 56 blocks surrounding the Zócalo and chanting solidarity songs as they went.
+On June 16, 400,000 protesters marched through the city, taking control of 56 blocks surrounding the Zócalo and chanting solidarity songs as they went.
 The teachers and their supporters occupied city hall buildings across the state of Oaxaca.
-University students at the Benito Juarez Autonomous University of Oaxaca used their school radio station to broadcast their support of the striking teachers and other protestors.
+University students at the Benito Juarez Autonomous University of Oaxaca used their school radio station to broadcast their support of the striking teachers and other protesters.

-The Catholic Churches in the city opened their doors to the public, providing medical attention and making meals for the protestors.
+The Catholic Churches in the city opened their doors to the public, providing medical attention and making meals for the protesters.
 Doctors and nurses from local hospitals volunteered to treat the wounded.

 On September 1, APPO held a 50,000-person march on the Zócalo.
 At the bandstand, the marchers gathered to listen to various members of the teachers’ union, APPO, and the Federation of Democratic Labor Unions and Organizations of Oaxaca (FSODO).
 The speakers called for the resignation of the governor and demanded that the government recognize the people’s movement.